Healing Our Land & Our Climate!

 Tuesdays: 12 noon -or- 7 pm ET

-During this course, we will explore the power of healthy soil and ecosystems to prevent flooding, drought, wildfires, and extreme heat, remove carbon from the atmosphere, and deliver nutrients to our plants, making them healthy, resilient and nutritious.
-We will learn how to make the soil healthy, and discover how healing the land increases our access to clean water and increases food security in our communities.
-We will also explore communication strategies we can use to become effective at sharing these solutions in our conversations with others.
+Restoring healthy soil and ecosystems can also prevent flooding, drought and wildfires, remove carbon from the atmosphere, and deliver nutrients to our plants, making them healthy, resilient and nutritious.
+Discover how to make the soil healthy, how healing the land increases our access to clean water and increased food security in our communities, and how you can implement or advocate for these critical solutions to restore a livable climate.

 Format